-If you are receiving long-term disability (LTD) benefits from an insurance company like New York Life Group Benefit Solutions (formerly Cigna), Lincoln, Reliance Standard, Prudential, and the Hartford, it may offer to buy you out of your disability insurance policy.
-In exchange for a lump sum buyout, you agree to forgo monthly benefits and cancel your disability insurance policy.
+If you receive long-term disability (LTD) benefits from an insurance company such as New York Life Group Benefit Solutions (formerly Cigna), Lincoln, Reliance Standard, Prudential, and The Hartford, the company may offer to buy you out of your disability insurance policy.
+In exchange for a lump sum buyout, you agree to give up your monthly benefits and cancel your disability insurance policy.

-Use Our Long-Term Disability Lump-Sum Buyout Calculator to See If You’re Getting a Fair Shake
+Use Our Long-Term Disability Lump Sum Buyout Calculator to See If You’re Getting a Fair Deal

-There are many factors to consider, such as the number of future monthly payments left, COLA increases, discount rates, and life expectancy.
-Our lump-sum disability buyout calculator below will help you determine if accepting the lump-sum buyout would be better than continuing to receive monthly disability benefits.
+There are many factors to consider, such as the number of future monthly payments remaining, COLA increases, discount rates, and life expectancy.
+Our lump sum disability buyout calculator below will help you determine if accepting the lump-sum buyout would be better than continuing to receive monthly disability benefits.
 If you accept the offer, it will be impossible to reinstate your monthly disability benefits.

 How an LTD Insurance Company Determines the Amount of a Lump Sum Buyout Offer

-Present value is an important concept in the world of finance, and it accounts for the fact that the money you receive today is worth more than the money you receive in the future.
+Present value is an important concept in the world of finance, and it takes into account the fact that the money you receive today is worth more than the money you receive in the future.
 To illustrate, if you invest $90.91 today at 10% interest compounded annually, you will have $100 in one year.
-In this simple example, $90.91 is the present value of $100; in other words, a payment of $100 one year from now is worth $90.91 today.
+In this simple example, $90.91 is the present value of $100; in other words, a payment of $100 a year from now is worth $90.91 today.

-Present value is also an important concept in the disability insurance world.
-Insurance companies use the concept of present value to calculate your LTD lump sum buyout amount, and, as you might expect, the insurance companies will do everything possible to ensure the calculation works in their favor.
-The calculation is based on a variety of factors, including:
+Present value is also an important concept in the world of disability insurance.
+Insurance companies use the concept of present value to calculate your LTD lump sum buyout amount, and, as you might expect, the insurance companies will do everything possible to ensure that the calculation works in their favor.
+The calculation is based on a number of factors, including:

 - The value of your policy

-- How long the carrier thinks you will live
+- How long the company thinks you will live

 - COLA increases (if applicable)